MelHiour/network_crawler/README.md

 ### Limitation
 1. Only Cisco IOS devices are currently supported.
 2. Only configuration mode commands are accepted.
-Show commands will be rejected by device if not "do" keyword specified.
+Show commands will be rejected by device if "do" keyword is not specified.